In the Community

 Beginning in 2004, with the goal that our services are transitional (not the family’s housing), Doorways began to shift its program design so that families leaving shelter had more permanent housing options with longer-term housing subsidies.
 We successfully advocated with the County to create a Transitional Housing Grant program that created the necessary bridge homeless families need to meet the high cost of permanent housing.
 Since that time, we have worked to develop partnerships with landlords in our community willing to offer families a new beginning.

 Today, through Doorways’ HomeStart Supportive Housing Program, families leave shelters and move into housing that either is or will become their own as they progress through the program.
-Some families are even able to bypass the use of our shelter thanks to this approach.
 With future housing no longer a worry, the program provides comprehensive, supportive services that help families address the root causes of homelessness and domestic violence, while gaining positive life skills and fostering positive landlord-tenant relations that anchor permanent housing.

 Arlington Landlord Partnership

 The Arlington Landlord Partnership (ALP) is an innovative effort that aims to provide affordable housing access for everyone who needs it in Arlington.
 The goal of the ALP is to increase the availability of rental housing for homeless individuals and families with high leasing barriers.
 Doorways was instrumental in the creation of the Arlington Landlord Partnership, and continues to help lead this important effort to help ensure that everyone in our community has a safe and stable place to call home.